-EPF, ex- Ecole Polytechnique Féminine, was founded in 1925, as one of France's first Grandes Ecoles to train women to be engineers.
-Since then, it has trained more than 9,500 graduates in every sector of industry and service.
-Each class has 300 students in the general curriculum and 20-30 students in double degree programmes.
+EPF, former Ecole Polytechnique Féminine (Polytechnic School for Women), was founded in 1925, as one of France's first Grandes Ecoles to train women to be engineers.
+Since then, it has trained more than 11,500 graduates in every sector of industry and service.
+Each class has 400 students in the general curriculum.

 DIVERSITY AND THE FRENCH TERRITORY.

-The promotion of diversity has alwas been in the heart of the EPF project since the beginning in 1925.
-Renown for the high standards of its academic programs, the school has developped a special relationship with many local institutions on the french territory and also with research centers.
-These tight bonds led to the opening of two new campuses.
-On the one hand in Troyes in 2010 and on the other hand in Montpellier in 2012.
+The promotion of diversity has always been in the heart of the EPF project since the beginning in 1925.
+Renowned for the high standards of its academic programs, the school has developed a special relationship with many local institutions on the French territory and also with research centres.
+These tight bonds led to the opening of two campuses Troyes and in Montpellier.

 INNOVATION: Develop creativity, a critical mind and curiosity through innovative methods and with innovative tools, train students to state-of-the-art technologies and make them aware of the strive for Excellency.